dreadpiratebrown/dungeon-divers/README.md

 - Sound?
 - More than one fighter
 - More than one fiend
-- Meta stats - fiends killed, “steps” taken, etc
+- Meta stats - fiends killed, “steps” taken, etc - SHOW ON DEATH SCREEN, INCLUDE GOLD & FAME
 - Monster drops
 - Puzzles?
 - Traps?